solo12345689/GENGA-MOVIES/README.md

 -   `frontend/`: React frontend code.
     -   `src/components/`: Reusable UI components (MovieCard, SearchBar, DetailsModal).
     -   `src/styles/`: Global CSS and design system.
+⚠️ Disclaimer

+This application does not host or own any media content.

+It is a technical demonstration project.

+The author does not encourage copyright infringement.

+Users are responsible for complying with applicable laws.

+🔐 License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See the LICENSE file for details.